 Logan Paul may be unfamiliar to some older readers, but over the past few years he has become a major figure in the churning online world that partly defines teen culture nowadays.
 In November, more than 10,000 people—almost all of them teenagers or teen-adjacent—reportedly showed up to see Logan Paul appear at a mall in Dubai.
-He and his younger brother, Jake, are global celebrities; but they lack the ubiquity of music or movie celebrity.
-They’re only ubiquitous on YouTube and other teen-focused corners of the internet that most adults will never visit.
+He and his younger brother, Jake, are global celebrities, but they lack the ubiquity of music or movie celebrity.
+They’re ubiquitous only on YouTube and other teen-focused corners of the internet that most adults will never visit.

 Like many other entertainers, Logan and Jake Paul are famous because they understood a new technology before anyone else.
 The Pauls gained attention by making six-second videos for the now-defunct platform Vine; their accounts became so well-known that they dropped out of high school and moved to Los Angeles.